DonThompson/FradBot/README.md

 * If a barracks needs built, it will often build as many as it can.

 Construction manager issues:
 * Maybe claiming queue failure should also force the builder to clear his order?
-I did see one real case where a builder got sent very far, the timeout was hit saying the
+I did see one real case where a builder got sent very far, the timeout was hit saying the build failed, but then he started.
+The caller went and re-queued the intended building, resulting in a dupe.
-* ConstructionTaskState::eInterrupted, ConstructionTaskState::eInterrupted_FindingNewWorker, ConstructionTaskState::eInterrupted_Resuming
+* ConstructionTaskState::eInterrupted, ConstructionTaskState::eInterrupted_FindingNewWorker, ConstructionTaskState::eInterrupted_Resuming are unreachable.
+No handling for lost builders.
 * DoBuildingPositionsMatch:  We make an assumption of 1.0f distance in 2 positions is a match.
 I have not dug into positioning to confirm this or see if there's a better method.
 * HandleWaitingOnBuildStart:  We iterate through all units to find buildings under construction.
 Can we find a filter that would slim this to just buildings?
 * Loss of worker.
 I've done no testing on this.
 It's completely unhandled.